LibreTactile/.github/profile/README.md

 ✅Early R&D: Recruited visually impaired participants, conducted AT co-design and usability testing for the minimum viable product.

 🔥Open Sourcing: Sharing our research results and MVP design files under an open-source license, promoting collaboration and knowledge exchange within the research community.
+We are being advised on this process by the non-profit [Axelys](https://www.axelys.ca/en/).

 ❗Community Engagement: Finalize the organization founding process, foster partnerships and cultivate a supportive community to collaboratively develop and test the beta version of our assistive technology.